Phexxi™ is indicated for the prevention of pregnancy in females of reproductive potential for use as an

 Most common adverse reactions were vulvovaginal burning sensation, vulvovaginal pruritus, vulvovaginal mycotic infection,* urinary tract infection,†‡ vulvovaginal discomfort, bacterial vaginosis, vaginal discharge, genital discomfort, dysuria, and vulvovaginal pain.
 9.8% of male partners reported local discomfort.1

 Phexxi™ has preferred access on most insurance plans.
-Additionally, patient co-pay support is also available for your eligible patients who need it.
+Additionally, patient co-pay support is also available for your eligible patients.

 If you have additional questions related to medical information, please reach out to Evofem Medical Information at email@example.com.